How to Play Two-Up At Home: The Anzac Day 2020 Edition

 Ok, so let’s play:

-1. A “ringie” places two coins, tail side up, on a paddle (“kip”), while punters gather around the game and roar phrases like “tennahead!” (meaning $10 on both coins landing on heads, pretty easy huh?).
+1. A “ringie” places two coins, tail side up, on a paddle (“kip”), while punters gather around the game (or now, screens) and roar phrases like “tennahead!” (meaning $10 on both coins landing on heads, pretty easy huh?).

-2. When the call “come in spinner” is made from box, the “spinner” tosses the coins up.
+2. When the call “come in spinner” is made from the “boxer“, the “spinner” tosses the coins up.

-3. It’s the the ringie’s job to ensure that the coins are tossed at least 10 feet into the air.
+3. It’s the ringie’s job to ensure that the coins are tossed at least three metres into the air.

-4. All coins need to fall within the crowds circle.
+4. All coins need to fall within the crowd’s circle (or now, your designated floor space).
 If one or more fall outside, the “ringie” declares the game void.
 The “spinner” then makes another turn.

-5. During this time, bets on heads or tails are taken ringside in the direction of the head-better.
+5. During this time, bets on heads or tails are taken ringside (this year, in messenger or chat) in the direction of the head-better.

 6. If both coins show the side you bet on, you win.
 The spinner continues to until two of the same side appear.